 The Flu – Who Is To Blame, The Flu Bug?
 The Kids From School?
 My Neighbour?

-Contrary to popular belief, catching the flu isn’t a case of pot luck – its not something you’re just unlucky with.
-Its a case of the bug finding a susceptible host.
-Humans don’t have such a thing as a flu vaccine deficiency, we don’t need a vaccine in order to not get the flu!
-But many of us have immune deficiencies, leaving us like sitting ducks during duck season – and we can blame our lifestyle, nutritional choices and the toxins that we put into our bodies daily.
+Contrary to popular belief, catching the flu isn’t a case of pot luck.
+It's not something you’re just unlucky with.
+It's a case of a bug finding a susceptible host.
+Humans don’t have such a thing as a flu vaccine deficiency: we don’t need a vaccine in order to not get the flu!
+But many of us have immune deficiencies, and we can blame our lifestyle, nutritional choices and the toxins that we put into our bodies daily.

-If you’re in the US, its even worse – everyone points the finger at the big, bad, nasty…. (insert animal or asian location name here) flu for the big outbreaks, but its also around the same time of year where you drink and eat to excess… and disaster!
+If you’re in the US, it's even worse – everyone points the finger at the big, bad, nasty…. (insert animal or Asian location name here) flu for the big outbreaks.
+But it's also around the same time of year where you drink and eat to excess… and disaster!
 The flu is taking out the town, right around the same time of the chilly, festive holiday season.
-Big and scary story-worthy bugs is what the media would prefer to have you believe, when its actually more likely to be the town hungover from one excuse to over-indulge after the other!
-Thanksgiving, Christmas, New Years – poor immune system!
-Food and/or alcohol and/or stress excesses, lack of sleep and rest resulting in poorly functioning immune systems are the culprit.
-No surprises there!
+Big and scary story-worthy bugs is what the media would prefer to have you believe, when its actually more likely to be people hungover from one excuse to over-indulge after the other.
+Thanksgiving, Christmas, New Years – poor immune system copping a beating.

-While you are pregnant, you have lowered immunity already.
-So it’s even more important to work on your immune system and nutrition as a preventative.
+While you are pregnant, you do have lowered immunity.
+So it's even more important to protect your immune system.
 It can be a far more effective defense system against colds and flus, as well as many other bugs and problems.
 If vitamin D can be more effective than the flu shot, then so can a primed immune system.

 Alfred Hero is a professor at the University of Michigan in the College of Engineering, who authored a flu study where participants were infected with the flu virus – and not all of them got sick.
 He said this via MSNBC regarding the immune systems function with the flu: